-- 215 Environmental Science (4) (PR: BIOL 1150, CHEM 101 or PHYS 1500 XL: BIOL 2150) Introduces students to the relationships between humans and the natural and modified environments of the earth, with an emphasis on environmental problem solving using an interdisciplinary perspective.
+The classification and identification of common and economically important vascular plants with attention given to ecological associations of native plants in South Carolina.
+The cultural and economic impact of herbal and medicinal plants will be examined.
+(Fall, Alternate years) - 2070 Biogeography (4) (PR: BIOL 1151 with a grade of "C" or higher XL: BIOL 2070) Biogeography is the study of distributions of organisms, both past and present.
+It is the science that attempts to describe the patterns and distribution of species and larger taxonomic groups.
+Lecture and laboratory experiences will complement each other in an effort to comprehensively explore the ideas, philosophies, procedures, and techniques involved in biogeography. - 2150 Environmental Science (4) (PR: BIOL 1150, CHEM 101 or PHYS 1500 XL: BIOL 2150) Introduces students to the relationships between humans and the natural and modified environments of the earth, with an emphasis on environmental problem solving using an interdisciplinary perspective.
 Surveys contemporary environmental issues, such as land use change, population pressures, food security, resource extraction, pollution, and ecosystem services.
-Also explores the roles of ethics, politics, society, scientific research, and technology in these issues. - Wilderness (3) (XL: RELG 318) This course examines the idea of wilderness throughout America's history as it draws from various religious and philosophical views -- indigenous and foreign -- that have shaped perspectives of wilderness, values of natural spaces, and ecological ethics.
-It also probes the origins of the conservation and wilderness ideas, the creation of the world's first national parks and protected wilderness areas, and contemporary views and policies regarding wilderness in America Today.

-- 442 Directed Study (3)

-- 444 Internship (1-6)

-- 446 Readings

-- 448 Research (1-6)

-- 452 Special Projects (1-9)

-- 458 Special Topics (1-6)
+Also explores the roles of ethics, politics, society, scientific research, and technology in these issues. - 3040 Developmental Biology (4) (3 hrs. lecture, 3 hrs. lab weekly PR: BIOL 1151 with a grade of "C" or higher RE: BIOL 2090 or 2340 XL: BIOL 3040) The integrated fields of cytology, genetics, biochemistry, and anatomy culminate in the study of development.
+Students will examine how complex living systems result from an undifferentiated single cell and the forces that drive such specialization.
+Lectures center on development at the cellular level.
+The laboratory is primarily concerned with experimental embryology of selected invertebrates and lower vertebrates. - 3140 Ecology (4) (3 hrs. lecture, 3 hrs. lab weekly PR: BIOL 1151 with a grade of "C" or higher XL: BIOL 3140) A study of the interrelationships of plants and animals in their physical and biological environments.
+Structure and dynamics of the major ecosystems, with emphasis on individual behavior, populations, and communities.
+Lab and field work includes studies of natural and polluted systems. - 318 Wilderness (3) (XL: RELG 318) This course examines the idea of wilderness throughout America's history as it draws from various religious and philosophical views indigenous and foreign that have shaped perspectives of wilderness, values of natural spaces, and ecological ethics.
+It also probes the origins of the conservation and wilderness ideas, the creation of the world's first national parks and protected wilderness areas, and contemporary views and policies regarding wilderness in America Today. - 442 Directed Study (3) - 444 Internship (1-6) - 446 Readings - 448 Research (1-6) - 452 Special Projects (1-9) - 458 Special Topics (1-6)

-FRFN • French
+FREN • French